 Tracking the profitability of your tasks across your business in Uptick.

-We currently have two main profit reports that can be used by the owners and managers of any sized company.
+We currently have two main profit reports that can be used by staff, managers and owners.
+These can be found on our Insights and Reporting page:

 Setup for basic profit reporting